 - Thickener: there are 3 main thickeners that you can choose to put in your gumbo: roux, filé powder, or okra.
 We’ll go into detail about them later.

-- Protein: from poultry, to seafood, to sausages, to beef, you can put whatever you like into the gumbo.
+- Protein: from poultry, to seafood, to sausages, to veal, you can put whatever you like into the gumbo.
 The main protein sources for today’s recipe are chicken and smoked sausages.

 - Spices and herbs: dried thyme, dried oregano, garlic powder, onion powder, cayenne pepper, smoked paprika.

 Ideas for Seafood Gumbo

 Although we’re only making chicken and sausage gumbo today, we’d like to talk a bit about seafood gumbo.

 Seafood gumbo is one of many variants of gumbo recipe.
 Its main protein can be a mix of seafood, but the most common ones are shrimp and crabs.

 If you want to make an amazing shrimp gumbo, we recommend buying fresh whole shrimp.
 You will have to put in some extra effort, but it will be worth it.

 With fresh, head-on shrimp, you’ll have to remove their shells and devein them.
 And when you do, save the shells and use them to make a flavorful shrimp stock.

 To make shrimp stock, you just need to sauté the shells in a bit of oil over high heat.
 Add chicken broth and wait for it to boil.